Skip to content

 By quantifying and measuring residual risk, you obtain an objective indication of how much risk is hiding in your company’s operations.
 If there is a great deal, your program is weak and your organization exposed.
 If the residual risk is small, your program is probably in good shape and your company resilient.

-For a more detailed discussion of residual risk, including instructions on how to measure it, see “Risky Business: 9 Ways That Not Measuring Residual Risk Can Harm Your Organization” and “You’re Doing It Wrong: Residual Risk.”
+For a more detailed discussion of residual risk, including instructions on how to measure it, see “Risky Business: 9 Ways That Not Measuring Residual Risk Can Harm Your Organization”.

 THE HUMAN FACTOR